usgs/hazdev-template/docs/siteConfiguration.md

 Each site should define one site-wide stylesheet that defines the site theme, before including the template SCSS partial that uses those theme variables.

+This theme file should be placed in a web accessible location, and configured into the site wide PHP configuration using a site root-relative url.

 Example site theme `theme.scss`:
 ```scss